chop-dbhi/avocado/README.md

 Using `datafield`s as the condition's reference point enables applying the tree of conditions to any query.

-The `DataContext` model provides a simple API for storing, persisting and applying the condition tree.
+The `` model provides a simple API for storing, persisting and applying the condition tree.
 In it's raw state, the condition tree is simply a combination of _condition_ and _branch_ nodes.
 Following this example, the schema of both node types are described.

 ```python
 >>> from avocado.models import DataContext